thriuin/ogc_search/README.md

 ## Setup

 OGC Search is a Django 2.2 application that runs on Python 3.6 or higher.
-It also requires Solr 6.6.2, which is compatible with the version of Solr currently in use with Open Canada.
+It works with Solr 6.6.x or 8.5.x.

  #### ogc_search